adan1103/fruit_price_predict/README.md

 # fruit_price_predict
-jupyter version is using normally
+1. jupyter version is using normally
-.py file may have some model path problem (Fixing)
+2. .py file may have some model path problem (Fixing)

-1.wether crawler function is not ready
+3. wether crawler function is not ready
-2.Fruit_season and agriculture_survey crawler only need to excute one time
+4. Fruit_season and agriculture_survey crawler only need to excute one time